upes-open/OSoC-bio.lnk/README.md

 ### About the Project

-> A web based application to create link in bio page which would contain all your socials .
-It would provide modern UI elements, customisation options with dynamic interface.
-The platform would feature powerful integration with social media platforms and so you don't miss on your profile.
-The main highlights of the project would be animating profile elements in form of resizable containers to fit one's perspective.
-This application won't be restricted to display just profile links, we can also display a lot more information such as adding gifs, live wallpapers, playlists, and many more with just one click.
+> A web-based application to create a link in the bio page that would contain all your socials.
+It would provide modern UI elements, and customization options with a dynamic interface.
+The platform would feature powerful integration with social media platforms so you don't miss out on your profile.
+The main highlights of the project would be animating profile elements in the form of resizable containers to fit one's perspective.
+This application won't be restricted to displaying just profile links, we can also display a lot more information such as adding gifs, live wallpapers, playlists, and many more with just one click.

+### Workflow

+To look for the complete workflow, to develop an understanding of the project, click [here!](https://www.canva.com/design/DAFpqU4uo8g/NaJNvnk1m9CgT-VRGZqcQA/edit?utm_content=DAFpqU4uo8g&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

 ### Tech Stack